-This initiative is led by the Weldon Cooper Center’s Center for Economic Policy Studies, in partnership with Environmental Resilience Institute, to reduce policy uncertainty at the local level, enhance environmental and social equity outcomes, and provide related support and analysis on land use, economic, and policy matters.
-This work is possible through the generosity of the Energy Foundation.
+This initiative is led by the Weldon Cooper Center’s Center for Economic Policy Studies in order to reduce policy uncertainty at the local level, enhance environmental and social equity outcomes, and provide related support and analysis on land use, economic, and policy matters.

 State legislation passed in 2009 and 2012 set the stage for utility-scale development of solar in Virginia.
-These statutes established the Solar Energy Development Authority and the Solar Permit by Rule process in an effort to incentivize solar energy generation in the Commonwealth.
-Federal incentives and market forces helped to drive project development costs lower.
+The Solar Energy Development Authority and the Solar Permit by Rule process were established and federal incentives and market forces helped to drive down solar project development costs.

-In 2016 the solar development community began to enter into Virginia’s marketplace.
-Local governments, having no experience with utility-scale solar as a land use, began reaching out for technical assistance.
-Planning and zoning officials, board of supervisor members, farmers and landowners, all began to wrestle with implications of this emerging land use.
+Utility scale solar development began to enter into Virginia’s marketplace in 2016.
+Local governments, having no experience with solar as a land use, began reaching out for technical assistance as staff, elected officials, and citizens alike began to wrestle with implications of this emerging land use.

-In the fall of 2018 UVA’s Environmental Resilience Institute hosted the first Virginia Solar Summit.
-The event helped build new connections between policy interests and local governments seeking improved guidance and best practices.
-The Virginia Solar Initiative was established as a result, and now provides a clearinghouse of reliable information and research that directly informs the discretion of state and local policy-makers.
+In the fall of 2018 UVA’s Environmental Resilience Institute hosted the first ever Virginia Solar Summit.
+The event helped build new connections between policy interests and local governments seeking resources and best practice guidance.